limaniner420/TickerAnalysis/README.md

 ## Fetching Data

+  Set the API token by renaming `config_template.cfg` to `config.cfg`, and replace the field `token_IEX_prod` with a valid token from IEX Cloud.
+Note that it must be a non-sandbox mode token for the program to properly function.

   In the directory, use command `python .\Fetch.py` to fetch data required from IEX Cloud.
 Follow the prompts as shown.

   If the API returns a valid object, the program will exit without any output, and a new file "data.json" is saved in the directory.